 "Dahmer murdered 17 people and ate some of them.
 However you dress it up, there are probably millions of lonely people out there who don't do that."

-Researching for this article, and getting wound up in the world of Dahmer sympathizers, it was easy to forget that there are—of course—many others out there who don't feel sorry for the serial killer.
-Joan Ullman, who was present at Dahmer's insanity trial, wrote a first person account of the discomfort she felt: "The words I kept hearing from lawyers, spectators, and forensic experts were 'healing' and 'understanding.'
-The endless talk of Dahmer's profound mental illness, treatment needs, and prognoses made me think of his homicides as almost incidental […] Jurors said they had found a new understanding of mental illness, which helped them see Dahmer as a person with problems who needed treatment."
+Researching for this article, and getting wound up in the world of Dahmer sympathisers, it was easy to forget that there are – of course – many others out there who don't feel sorry for the serial killer.
+Joan Ullman, who was present at Dahmer's insanity trial, wrote a first person account of the discomfort she felt: "The words I kept hearing from lawyers, spectators and forensic experts were 'healing' and 'understanding'.
+The endless talk of Dahmer's profound mental illness, treatment needs and prognoses made me think of his homicides as almost incidental […] Jurors said they had found a new understanding of mental illness, which helped them see Dahmer as a person with problems who needed treatment."

 Tony Blockley, a senior lecturer in Criminal Investigation at the University of Derby, is also less than sympathetic. "[Dahmer] murdered 17 people and ate some of them.
 However you dress it up, there are probably millions of lonely people out there who don't do that," he said over the phone.
 "When you think about Dahmer, between 1978 and 1991, he was killing people.
 He said he was sorry, but is he actually sorry for the crimes, or is he sorry that he got caught?"